vuepress/ecosystem/docs/plugins/feed/channel.md

----
-title: Channel Config
+# Channel Config
-icon: clapperboard
----

-The channel option is used to config the feed channel.
+The channel plugin option is used to config the feed channel.

 ## channel.title